FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 ```
 !["Deleting product data to the database"](./images/postgresql_with_node-red_delete_data.png "Deleting product data to the database")

-5. Connect ui-form’s output to function node’s input, and function node's output to PostgreSQL node’s input.
+5. Connect ui-form’s output to the function node’s input and the function node's output to PostgreSQL node’s input.

 # Dropping Table
 In this section, we will understand how to drop ( delete ) tables from the database.